artifacthub/hub/README.md

 ## Getting started

+Artifact Hub allows publishers to list their content in an automated way.
+Please check out the [repositories guide](./docs/repositories.md) for more details about how to add your repositories.

-The easiest way to try Artifact Hub in your Kubernetes cluster is by deploying the Helm chart provided.
+If you want to run your own Artifact Hub instance in your Kubernetes cluster, the easiest way is by deploying the Helm chart provided.
 For more details, please see the [Helm chart README file](charts/artifact-hub/README.md).

 ## Community